naaando/console-command/README.md

 ```

 #### BaseCommand class
-Is an abstract class that handle all the fuzz to create a basic class
+Is an abstract class that handles all the fuzz to create a basic class
-basically you should only override execute and get_name methods and your ready to go
+you should only override execute and get_name methods and you're ready to go

 ```cs
 public class TestCommand : Console.BaseCommand {